-Mike Crowe is head of Dalriada's Consultancy Function and works as a Professional Trustee supporting the firm on a wide range of appointments, including appointments made by The Pensions Regulator, such as this one.
+Mike Crowe is head of Dalriada's Consultancy Function and works as an Accredited Professional Trustee supporting the firm on a wide range of appointments, including appointments made TPR, such as this one.

 With over 35 years' pension scheme experience, Mike has particular expertise in technical and legal areas.
 Before joining Dalriada Mike was a senior manager in the legal team of a major pension provider.